Sunday, 30 November 2025

 Aria Three.

-The poet opened his scroll, this favourite,
+The poet opened his scroll, with favour,

 he read again of how he had been saved